morpho-org/morpho-blue/certora/README.md

 ## Liveness properties

+On top of verifying that the protocol is secured, the verification also proves that it is usable.
+Such properties are called liveness properties, and it is notably checked that the accounting is done when an interaction goes through.
+As an example, the `withdrawChangesTokensAndShares` rule checks that calling the `withdraw` function successfully will decrease the shares of the concerned account and increase the balance of the receiver.

-Other liveness properties are verified as well, in particular it is always possible to exit a position without concern for the oracle.
+Other liveness properties are verified as well.
+Notably, it's also verified that it is always possible to exit a position without concern for the oracle.
+This is done through the verification of two rules: the `canRepayAll` rule and the `canWithdrawCollateralAll` rule.
+The `canRepayAll` rule ensures that it is always possible to repay the full debt of a position, leaving the account without any oustanding debt.
+The `canWithdrawCollateralAll` rule ensures that in the case where the account has no outstanding debt, then it is possible to withdraw the full collateral.

 ## Protection against common attack vectors